 It doesn’t take a lot to derail your budget these days.
 Juggling your everyday expenses with your loan repayments can be a little tricky if especially if you run into an emergency.

-So, if you are going to miss an upcoming repayment because your son needs another trip to the dentist, get in contact with your lender as soon as possible.
+So, if you are going to miss an upcoming repayment, get in contact with your lender as soon as possible.

 Generally, if you give your lender enough notice, they should be able to reschedule your repayment for a contractual fee.
 After all, most lenders are quite understanding when it comes to things like this.